mpetuska/template-kmp-library/README.md

 * `SIGNING_PASSWORD` - GPG signing key password (if set)
 * `SONATYPE_PASSWORD` - Sonatype PAT username
 * `SONATYPE_USERNAME` - Sonatype PAT password

-## Known Issues

-* [KT-46957](https://youtrack.jetbrains.com/issue/KT-46957) - Commonizer breaks for linuxMips32.
-This is fixed and
-  scheduled to be released in 1.5.30-M1.
-However, to make the setup work now, the template is currently using dev build from kotlin snapshot repositories.
-If you'd like to use a stable kotlin version instead, remove linuxMips32 from linux native target group in `/buildSrc/src/main/kotlin/convention.library.gradle.kts`.